Kaohsiung, Taiwan – 43 Things To Do Guide + Photos 2025

 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-We’ve visited Kaohsiung on several occasions (most recently in April 2024) and would totally recommend visiting this part of western Taiwan as part of your next Taiwan itinerary.
-On our latest trip we discovered Weiwuying Street Art Village, one of Kaohsiung’s most colorful neighborhoods.
+We’ve visited Kaohsiung on several occasions (most recently in February 2025) and would totally recommend visiting this part of western Taiwan as part of your next Taiwan itinerary.

 You might like – Our guide to Tainan, Taiwan >